2degrees: MNC and dialing codes

-The mobile network code is 530–24.
-NZ-24 or NZ Comms may be displayed on the mobile phones network list.
-On modern phones, with recent firmware 2degrees will be displayed.
+2degrees' mobile network code is 530–24.
 The native STD prefix for the network is 022.
 New Zealand has mobile number portability, so customers switching from other networks may keep their existing mobile number.

-Inbound roaming

-2degrees (still called NZ Communications on the Three website and Telstra roaming site) is open to customers with handsets from some foreign networks, including Three, Telstra and Orange UK.
-These foreign customers can place calls using 2degrees cell sites in cities, towns and localities New Zealand described as broadband zones by 2degrees.
+Roaming

+2degrees customers are able to roam on international networks in over 100 countries, including all three Australian networks (Telstra, Optus and Vodafone AU).
+Customers with handsets from some foreign networks, such as Three UK, can roam on 2degrees' network.

 Expansion

-In February 2011 2degrees announced that they had obtained financing for a further $100 million network expansion.
+In February 2011, 2degrees announced that they had obtained financing for a further $100 million network expansion.

-2degrees have an ongoing network expansion in place, having recently secured financing to further expand its network and roll out a 4G LTE network.
+2degrees has an ongoing network expansion in place, having recently secured financing to further expand its network and roll out a 5G network.